What are the possible side effects of Thaumatin and Stevia?

 What is the taste of E957?

 It has a sweet taste and a licorice aftertaste.
-Although very sweet, the sweetener’s taste is different from sugar and it builds very slowly.
+Although very sweet, the sweetener’s taste is different from sugar, and it builds very slowly.

-Furthermore, it has been found to reduce the bitterness when added at remarkably low levels to Stevia extract, including Rebaudioside A. Moreover, is especially effective in obscuring the strange aftertaste of saccharin (an artificial sweetener discovered in 1879).
+Furthermore, it has been found to reduce bitterness when added at remarkably low levels to Stevia extract, including Rebaudioside A. Moreover, it is especially effective in obscuring the strange aftertaste of saccharin (an artificial sweetener discovered in 1879).

 Side effects of thaumatin

 According to some recent studies, the consumption of artificial sweeteners can help with weight loss while other studies show that these compounds can contribute to weight gain.

 As a side note, both the consumption and the availability of artificial sweeteners have been constantly increasing in the United States.

 Steviol glycosides are produced from the leaves of this plant and are 200 to 300 times sweeter than sugar.
-Additionally, table sugar has four calories per gram while S. glycoside has 0.2 calories.
+Additionally, table sugar has four calories per gram, while S. glycoside has 0.2 calories.

-It might be able to provide the sweetness that the people need without having to feel too guilty about how much sugar they consume.
+It might be able to provide the sweetness that people need without having to feel too guilty about how much sugar they consume.

 Side effects of stevia

 For instance, consumption of this sweetener can lead to sore muscles or a feeling of dizziness and numbness when moving or standing up.
 Moreover, in preliminary studies, it is linked with cancer because it can be converted into a mutagenic substance.
-This may lead to cancer by causing mutations in the cells’ DNA.
+This may lead to cancer by causing mutations in the cell’s DNA.

-Ingesting foods with this sweetener leads to a false sense of fullness because it is “sweet” on the palate, hence your body estimated that is receiving sugar and prepare itself to do so.
+Ingesting foods with this sweetener leads to a false sense of fullness because it is “sweet” on the palate, hence your body estimates that it is receiving sugar and prepares itself to do so.

 Research shows that this sweetener lowers glycemia, some scientists feel that it limits the body’s ability to maintain normal blood sugar levels.

-On some very rare occasions, it has been documented that this artificial sweetener can cause anaphylaxis (a severe allergic – sometimes fatal-reaction which needs to be treated immediately), but this is more frequent in individuals who are already experiencing allergies to marigolds, daisies, chrysanthemums, or ragweed.
+On some very rare occasions, it has been documented that this artificial sweetener can cause anaphylaxis (a severe allergic – sometimes fatal-reaction that needs to be treated immediately), but this is more frequent in individuals who are already experiencing allergies to marigolds, daisies, chrysanthemums, or ragweed.